sligara7/navigation_project/Report.md

 ## Approach
 Below are a list of the general steps taken to train an agent:

-1. Load the environment and some necessary python modules.
-2. Examine the environment, states, and actions.
+1. Examine the environment, states, and actions.
-3. Take some random actions within the environment.
+2. Take some random actions within the environment.
-4. Finally, set up the Deep Q-Network to train the agent.
+3. Finally, set up the Deep Q-Network to train the agent.

 ##### &nbsp;